Alcohol/Drug Education & CBI Program

 The second part of cognitive-behavioral intervention classes focuses on the actual behaviors that contribute to the problem.
 The offenders begin to learn and practice new skills that can be used in real life situations.
 For example, an addict may start exercising new coping skills and finding ways to avoid or manage social situations that may lead to a relapse.

 In most cases, CBI is a step-by-step process that helps a person take progressive steps toward behavior change.
 Someone who suffers from anger management can start by imagining a social situation that causes anger rage.

-WHO BENEFITS FROM CONGNITIVE BEHAVIOURAL INTERVENTION PROGRAM?
+WHO BENEFITS FROM COGNITIVE BEHAVIORAL INTERVENTION PROGRAM?

-Cognitive Behavioral Intervention educational program has been used to treat people with a variety of conditions including:
+Our in-person and online Cognitive Behavioral Intervention educational program has been used to treat people with a variety of conditions including:

 - Public Disturbance

-Cognitive-behavioral Intervention class is generally appropriate for individuals who are more comfortable with a structured and focused approach in which the instructor often plays a role in the lesson.
-However, for CBI to be effective, individual must be willing to invest time and effort in analyzing own thoughts and feelings.
+Cognitive-Behavioral Intervention class is generally appropriate for individuals who are more comfortable with a structured and focused approach in which the instructor often plays a role in the lesson.
+However, for CBI to be effective, the individual must be willing to invest time and effort in analyzing their own thoughts and feelings.
 This self-analysis and homework can be difficult, but it’s a great way to learn more about how internal states affect external behavior.